Beats Powerbeats Pro review: Great design, with a flaw

 Two buttons on each earbud serve as intuitive controls.
 A volume rocker rests at the top edge, and at the side is a multi-function button that doubles as the Beats logo.
 Like the AirPods, the mirrored design of each earbud allows you to use either hand to control playback, calling, and volume, and you can also use each earbud independently.
 The multi-function button can also be held to talk to Siri.
 Unfortunately for Android users, the same can’t be said for Google Assistant.

-The buttons are easy to use — maybe too easy.
+The buttons are a little too easy to use.
 We found ourselves accidentally pausing or playing tracks, lowering volume on the rocker instead of raising it, and even dropping calls as we got acclimated.
 Over time, though, we enjoyed the system, and the simple inclusion of easy-access volume control already bests the AirPods, among others.

 All hail the H1 chip